crux82/nn-ebd/README.md

 ```

 ## Results obtained in previous executions
-Results that have been obtained from previous executions are available at <!--[this link](https://drive.google.com/drive/folders/1cQ6mNcfzGXGWU1i19MWJ6Mqbp8mx-JyL?usp=sharing "this link").
-All results show the SEED used in the folder name, so that they can be reproduced.-->
+Results that have been obtained from previous executions will be available in the paper "Ethics by Design for Intelligent and Sustainable Adaptive Systems" once it has been published.

 # How truth-makers are written